Research & Data

 Flatten Inaccessibility logo

-AFB has posted the recording of the Flatten Inaccessibility webinar that Troy Otillio (Aira), Paola Chanes-Mora (AFB), and Bonnie Swenor (Wilmer Eye Institute, Johns Hopkins) did on June 4, 2020. https://www.afb.org/about-afb/events-and-awards/afblc-2020-overview/virtual-afblc/flatten-inaccessibility-webinar
+American Foundation for the Blind (AFB) posted a recording of the Flatten Inaccessibility webinar with Troy Otillio (Aira), Paola Chanes-Mora (AFB), and Bonnie Swenor (Wilmer Eye Institute, Johns Hopkins).

 View a 5-minute summary of the data